TheRubick/devops-exercises/topics/kubernetes/README.md

 </b></details>

 <details>
 <summary>True or False?
-If no network policies are applied to a pod, then no connections to or from it are allowed</summary><br><b>
+If no network policies are applied to a pod, then no connections to or from it are allowed ✅ </summary><br><b>

 False.
 By default pods are non-isolated.
 </b></details>

 <details>
-<summary>In case of two pods, if there is an egress policy on the source denining traffic and ingress policy on the destination that allows traffic then, traffic will be allowed or denied?</summary><br><b>
+<summary>In case of two pods, if there is an egress policy on the source denining traffic and ingress policy on the destination that allows traffic then, traffic will be allowed or denied? ✅ </summary><br><b>

 Denied.
 Both source and destination policies has to allow traffic for it to be allowed.
 </b></details>

 <details>
-<summary>Where Kubernetes cluster stores the cluster state?</summary><br><b>
+<summary>Where Kubernetes cluster stores the cluster state? ✅ </summary><br><b>

 etcd
 </b></details>